An illustration with social media icons.

 The phone is an excellent way to connect with candidates.
 Even in today’s digital world, nothing beats an old fashioned phone call or even a text message.

-Cold calling, however, can be intimidating.
-If you’re not careful, it’s an easy way to get your number blocked.
-For this reason, it’s sometimes better to build a rapport with contacts before communicating with them out of the blue.
 Start small—by liking or commenting on a few of their social posts or referencing their work in a blog post and sharing it.
 That way, they get familiar with you and your company.
-Do this a few times, and then try reaching out.
+Do this a few times and then try reaching out.
 This helps build trust and shows that you share similar interests.

 “Every conversation we have with another person has a chemical dynamic,” explains author Judith E. Glaser.
 “Conversations have the power to change our brain, they stimulate the production of certain hormones, stimulate pathways in our body that change the chemistry of our thinking and acting—and also how our clients think!”